Date: 08.03.2024

 Laminate flooring readily available flooring material usually consists of several layers, with a high-density fibreboard core and a balancing sheet at the base.
 The visible surface of laminate flooring includes a decorative veneer sheet, which itself is encased with a layer of laminate.
 Once these layers have been bonded together, individual tiles or panels are cut to size.

 Most laminate flooring is relatively affordable and easy to install, and remove and also includes self-adhesive bases.
 There’s also an impressive range of finishes and colours to choose from.
-However, while laminate surfaces are easy to maintain, they’re not particularly durable.
+However, while laminate surfaces are easy to maintain, they’re not particularly durable compared to engineered flooring.
 Should your laminate flooring become superficially damaged, you won’t be able to sand and refinish the upper layer.
 Many laminate flooring products also contain VOCs and harmful chemicals.

 Why Engineered Wood Flooring is the Best Type of Wood Flooring